- Grade:

 The 296 square mile tropical rainforest at Kibale boasts the highest concentration of primates anywhere in Africa and is home to 13 different species including the rare red colobus and L'Hoest's monkeys.
 It is also one of the best places in the world to track chimpanzees in the wild.

-Overnight icon Overnight: Kibale Forest Camp Or Isunga Lodge, Kibale National Park
+Overnight: Isunga Lodge, Kibale National Park

 Today you will visit Kibale Forest and spend time tracking and observing chimpanzees, its most famous inhabitants.
-Kibale has one of the highest diversities and densities of primates in all of Africa totaling 13 species including the black and white colobus, blue monkey, grey-cheeked mangabey, red tailed monkey, bush babies and pottos.
-As you are walking through the forest, your guide will identify any primates you see as well as other birds and wildlife that inhabit the forest.
+Kibale has one of the highest diversities and densities of primates in all of Africa totalling 13 species including the black and white colobus, blue monkey, grey-cheeked mangabey, red tailed monkey, bush babies and pottos.

-In the afternoon you have the opportunity to go on a guided walk through the swamps, of Bigodi Wetland Sanctuary which is adjacent to Kibale National Park.
-The wetland provides a home for many different primates and other mammals and is considered a birdwatcher's paradise.
+After lunch you have the opportunity to go on a guided walk through the swamps, of Bigodi Wetland Sanctuary which is adjacent to Kibale National Park.
+The wetland provides a home for many different primates and other mammals and also has an impressive diversity of birdlife.
+The walk will be led by a member of the Bigodi Community who will tell you about the local customs and way of life as well as being excellent wildlife spotters.
+After the walk there is the opportunity to take part in other community activities or you can return to your lodge and simply relax.

-Overnight icon Overnight: Kibale Forest Camp Or Isunga Lodge, Kibale National Park
+Overnight: Isunga Lodge, Kibale National Park

-Today you'll enjoy a walk in the Kibale Forest National Park.
-You follow a pleasant trail that takes you past crater lakes, rural villages and manicured tea plantations.
+Leaving your lodge after breakfast, you will drive to the start point of today’s walk at Lake Nyabikere known as the ‘Lake of Frogs’ in the crater lake region of Kibale.
+You follow a pleasant trail that takes you past crater lakes, small villages, banana groves and manicured tea plantations.
 Tea has become one of Uganda's most important crops and the country is now the third biggest producer of tea in Africa.
 Uganda's climate provides plentiful sunshine and rainfall, along with rich soil conditions and a relatively high altitude; in fact everything required to grow large quantities of good quality tea.
 As you walk and travel through the countryside you will no doubt see much evidence of this thriving industry.

 Your picturesque path takes you uphill to reach an observation point aptly called 'the top of the world'.
 From here your exertions are rewarded with fantastic, far-reaching views over rainforest and crater lakes, as far as the distant peaks of the Rwenzori Mountains.
+After your walk you will have lunch and continue to your accommodation at Fort Portal.

-Overnight icon Overnight: Kluge’s Guest Farm, Fort Portal
+Overnight: Kluge’s Guest Farm, Fort Portal

 Day 8 - Walking in Rwenzori Mountains National Park - 5-6 hours.
 Drive to Queen Elizabeth National Park.